Grant Types and Guidelines

 Where warranted, the Foundation may assist participating organizations with the publication of outputs electronically and/or in hard copy versions.

 How to Apply: This is a flexible program that permits Max Bell Foundation staff and potential recipient organizations to work collaboratively to identify initiatives of interest to both.
-If you are interested in participating, we ask that you initiate the process by outlining:
+If you are interested in participating, we ask that you prepare your application by determining:

 - the basic elements of a project, including the objectives, the intended outputs/deliverables, and a summary work plan showing activities and outputs by month

 - the process by which you would search for and hire an incumbent

 - a budget with line items for incumbent stipend, administration/overhead, and mentoring/supervision